matthiasgoergens/Div7/readme.markdown

 The file regex7 contains the output of the latest run on my machine, in case you want the regular expression without building and running yourself.

+`Griffin' has written a program that produces a shorter regular expression.
+You can see their regex on http://codegolf.stackexchange.com/a/3505/32575